jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_4.0.md

 that wanted to support [custom equality testers]({{ site.github.url }}/tutorials/custom_equality) had to accept an array of custom equality testers as second argument to `asymmetricMatch` and pass it to methods like `MatchersUtil#equals` and `MatchersUtil#contains`.
-Since 3.6, the second argument is both an array of custom equality testers and a `MatchersUtil` instance that's preconfigured with them.
-To resolve the deprecation warning, use the provided `MatchersUtil`
+From 3.6, to 3.99, the second argument is both an array of custom equality testers and a `MatchersUtil` instance that's preconfigured with them.
+In 4.0 and later it's just a properly configured `MatchersUtil`.
+To resolve the deprecation warning, use the provided `MatchersUtil` directly:
-directly:

 Before: